OData/v3ProtocolDocument/OData URL Conventions.markdown

 To address the raw value of a property, client compose `/$value` to the property url.

 ## 5.0 Query Options ##
-The Query Options section of an OData URL specifies three types of information: System Query Options, Custom Query Options, and Operation (Function and ServiceOperation) Parameters.
+The Query Options section of an OData URL specifies three types of information: System Query Options, Custom Query Options, and Operation (Function and service operation) Parameters.
 All OData services MUST follow the query string parsing and construction rules defined in this section and its subsections.

 ### 5.1 System Query Options ###
 System Query Options are query string parameters a client may specify to control the amount and order of the data that an OData service returns for the resource identified by the URL.
 The names of all System Query Options are prefixed with a "$" character.